PostHog/posthog.com/contents/blog/b2b-saas-product-metrics.md

 ## Further reading

+For more inspiration around measuring product success, we recommend reading our [guide to AARRR pirate metrics](/blog/aarrr-pirate-funnel) – a popular framework for understanding user behavior and discovering opportunities.

+You may also find the following guides useful:

 - [How to achieve B2B product market fit](/blog/how-to-product-market-fit): There's no universal standard for achieving market fit, but this guide introduces heuristics to help you find it

-- [How to measure product engagement](/blog/how-to-product-market-fit): Guide to defining engagement for your platform, and how to use analytics tools to measure and build on the results

-- [Finding your north star metric](/blog/north-star-metrics): All Saas products can benefit from a north star metric and this guide will help you find one
+- [Finding your north star metric](/blog/north-star-metrics): All SaaS products can benefit from a north star metric and this guide will help you find one

 - [How to get Stripe payment and revenue data](/tutorial/stripe-payment-data): This tutorial helps you get the data about your customers (and revenue) from Stripe you need to calculate some of these metrics